|About this course:|

 Option for Activity 2

 Igneous and metamorphic rocks in the field – This optional three-day residential school concentrates on teaching you how to collect field data from igneous and metamorphic rocks.
 You will complete three days of fieldwork in the northern part of the Lake District National Park, Cumbria, UK.
 There will be follow-up exercises in the evening, examining under a microscope the rocks that you have observed in the field during the day.
 You will gather data from two granite plutons intruded about 400 million years ago (Skiddaw and Shap) and the associated metamorphosed and structurally deformed rocks.
 The accommodation and laboratory work will be based at a purpose-built field centre between the towns of Keswick and Penrith.
-See the Residential school section below for booking details, and the module information sheet on the Residential School website for more information on the accessibility of the venue and on the school programme.
+See the Residential school section below for booking details, and more information about the school programme, and the Residential School website for details of the venue.

 Option for Activity 4:

 Sedimentary rocks and fossils in the field – This optional three-day residential school will teach you how to collect data and interpret sedimentary rocks and fossils in the field.
 You will carry out three days of fieldwork along the beautiful Northumberland coast near to the market town of Berwick-upon-Tweed, UK.
 The accommodation and laboratory work will be at a private school – previously a stately home – about five miles from the centre of town.
 You will examine sedimentary rocks that were deposited about 350 million years ago close to a tropical coastline rich in terrestrial vegetation and marine animals.
 The rocks contain evidence for waves, storms, coral reefs, tree-lined rivers and climate change.
-See the Residential school section below for booking details, and the module information sheet on the Residential School website for more information on the accessibility of the venue and on the school programme.
+See the Residential school section below for booking details, and more information about the school programme, and the Residential School website for details of the venue.

 Method of study